StefanCenusa/IP-Recommandation-System/Modulul 3/Information Retrieval.md

 # LIRE: Lucene Image Retrieval

 LIRE is a Java library that provides a simple way to retrieve images and photos based on their color and texture characteristics.

 LIRE creates a [Lucene]( http://lucene.apache.org/) index of image features for content based image retrieval ([CBIR]( http://en.wikipedia.org/wiki/CBIR)).
 Several different low level features are available, such as MPEG-7 ScalableColor, ColorLayout, and EdgeHistogram, Auto Color Correlogram, PHOG, CEDD, JCD, FCTH, and many more.

 Furthermore, simple and extended methods for searching the index and result browsing are provided by LIRE.
 LIRE scales well up to millions of images with hash based approximate indexing.

 The LIRE library and the demo application - as well as all the test and development source - are available under the GNU GPL license.

-Documentation and help are available
+Documentation and help are available:
 * on the [developers wiki]( http://www.semanticmetadata.net/wiki/)
 * on the [developers mailing list]( https://groups.google.com/forum/#!forum/lire-dev)
 * on the [Google Code page of LIRE]( https://code.google.com/p/lire/)